ijat/SPSystem/README.md

 ### Introduction

-SPSystem stands for Smart Pigeon System.
+SPSystem stands for Smart Pigeonhole System.
 This small piece of software manage notification of pigeon hole for lecturers.
 Every submission into the pigeon system will alert lecturers accordingly.

 ### Programming Stuffs